 Demographics (information describing the patient in general) are used to help identify the patient.
 With information on dates of birth and sex, information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.
 To help information systems improve their management of patient demographic information, IHE defines a profile called patient demographics query (PDQm).
 The premise of this profile is that some information systems will have more comprehensive and more accurate demographic information about a patient than other systems.
 The following paragraph describes a typical use of the PDQm profile.

 A typical use of PDQm is to discover the patient's Community Domain Patient ID.
 Imagine that Justin McCarthy heads to the local public health department for a vaccination.
 The public health department's clinical system does not assign local patient identifiers and thus cannot use the PIXm profile to discover Justin's Community Domain Patient ID (a required element for the MHD transactions described above).
 The public health department can use PDQm to find matches for Justin and will receive Justin's Community Domain Patient ID as part of the demographics returned.
-With the knowledge of Justin's Community Domain Patient ID, the public health department can now publish his vaccination record to the community via the MHD-HIE profile.
+With the knowledge of Justin's Community Domain Patient ID, the public health department can now publish his vaccination record to the community via the MHDS profile.

 X.4.5 Common Provider Directory